Keyboard shortcuts

 2. Create Secrets

-Store sensitive configuration in Kubernetes Secrets:
+Store sensitive configuration in Kubernetes Secrets.

 # secrets.yaml